 - Natural Progesterone Cream- Infertility struggles can often be linked to specific hormone imbalances.
 Especially for those with short cycles or short second phase of their cycle (ovulation through start of menses), progesterone can be the issue.
 I’ve seen people add only natural progesterone cream and conceive and carry a healthy pregnancy within a month or two.
-If you do use progesterone cream, do you own research, make sure you have a good brand that is soy-free and only use for the second half of your cycle (ovulation through menses).
+If you do use progesterone cream, do your own research, make sure you have a good brand that is soy-free and only use for the second half of your cycle (ovulation through menses).
 Some sources, including a midwife and a doctor I trust, suggest continuing the progesterone cream through the first three months of pregnancy and then tapering off to make sure the body has adequate progesterone to continue the pregnancy until the placenta takes over production in the second trimester.
 Do your research on this as well.

-IMPORTANT: Do not take any of these herbs in combination with fertility drugs, hormone treatments or hormonal birth control!
+IMPORTANT: Do not take any of these herbs in combination with fertility drugs, hormone treatments, or hormonal birth control!
 As with any herbs, supplements, or medication, consult a doctor or health care professional about your specific case and do your own research!